The Vanishing Beast: Chapter Two

 Saoirse laughed again, louder, and covered her sister’s ears.
 “Oh!
 Well, I’m very flattered, Mr. Bell, but Alice is right here.
 You are cute, though.
 I promise, if you get me out of this, I’ll show you just how grateful I am—”

 “Ms. Evans, please!”
-Henry hissed.
-He pressed a hand to his chest, scandalized.
-“This is about your heritage.
+Henry pressed a hand to his chest, scandalized.
+“Enough games.
 I know that you’re human, so why are you pretending to be sídhe?”

 “Your ears are prosthetic,” Henry pointed out.
 “A convincing set, matched well to your skin tone, but when compared to Ms. Alice’s very real pair beside you, the differences are obvious.
 Your accent is local and you use incorrect terms for sídhe wardings, leading me to believe you never had any sort of magical education.
 Paired with the way you talk about your services, the situation becomes obvious.”